-Significant matters in the last decade have included the successful recovery in 2011 of a substantial attorney’s fee for an attorney/client from her former co-counsel; the successful prosecution in 2010 of separate claims for a real estate mortgage broker’s commission and for unpaid therapy services owed to a healthcare provider; the successful defense in 2009–’10 of a $30 million contract dispute against the acquirer of healthcare properties; the enforcement in 2008 of a hedge fund manager’s non-compete agreement in New York arbitration proceedings; the successful enforcement in 2007 of partnership buy-out provisions in Atlanta arbitration proceedings; the dismissal of a shareholder derivative suit against a publicly-traded client, White v.
-Lunsford, 2006 WL 2787469 (Ky.
-App.
-2006); the dismissal of a federal RICO and fraud class action lawsuit against a publicly-traded healthcare client, Pratt v.
-Ventas, Inc., 365 F.3d 514 (6th Cir.
-2004); and a federal jury trial in Louisville resulting in a $28 million judgment for an insurance client in 2003.
+Significant matters in recent years have included the concurrent representation of three different law firms in separate engagements involving claims of negligence, breach of fiduciary duty, or conflicts of interest; the successful recovery of a substantial attorney’s fee for an attorney/client from her former co-counsel; the successful prosecution of claims for a real estate mortgage broker’s commission; the successful defense of a $30 million contract dispute against the acquirer of healthcare properties; the enforcement of a hedge fund manager’s non-compete agreement in New York arbitration proceedings; and the successful enforcement of partnership buy-out provisions in Atlanta arbitration proceedings.
+Earlier noteworthy matters include a federal jury trial in Louisville resulting in a $28 million judgment for a corporate client in 2003.

 In trust and estate matters, David has successfully represented corporate and individual fiduciaries defending their actions as executors and trustees, beneficiaries challenging trust administration practices, and individuals challenging or defending wills.
-Significant matters in the last decade have included defending the executor and trustee of multiple family estates and multimillion dollar trusts in extensive state court fiduciary litigation; successfully representing a successor trustee in two matters involving disgorgement of excessive fees assessed by the former corporate fiduciary; resolving claims against two trust company clients accused of negligence; representing an individual beneficiary challenging the administration of her prominent parent’s estate; and serving as litigation counsel to a financial institution client administering a $30 million estate involving renunciation of spousal rights, sale of majority ownership of a closely-held business, settlement of federal litigation against the estate, pursuit of malpractice claims against former counsel, and defense of actions to remove the executor.
+Significant matters in recent years have included defending the executor and trustee of multiple family estates and multimillion dollar trusts in extensive state court fiduciary litigation; resolving claims against two trust company clients accused of negligence; representing an individual beneficiary challenging the administration of her prominent parent’s estate; and serving as litigation counsel to a financial institution client administering a $30 million estate involving renunciation of spousal rights, sale of majority ownership of a closely-held business, pursuit of malpractice claims against former counsel, and the successful defense of efforts to remove the executor.

 In employment-related disputes, David has represented a number of individuals and employers.
-David has recently prosecuted a state class action lawsuit for unpaid overtime; he litigated and obtained a $500,000 settlement in 2008 for a state government employee alleging violations of Kentucky’s whistleblower statute; he acted as co-counsel in a federal court jury trial for a whistleblower who was awarded a $45 million judgment; and he successfully defended a Kentucky state agency and its Cabinet Secretary from a whistleblower’s claims pursued at three separate administrative and appellate levels.
-David has prosecuted claims of age, gender and racial discrimination, and he has defended discrimination claims.
-David has advised employees and employers concerning enforcement of noncompetition agreements, and litigated wrongful discharge allegations, claims for breach of employment contracts, and disability, civil rights and constitutional law claims.
-He has also prosecuted claims for breach of employment agreement in proceedings administered by the National Association of Securities Dealers (NASD) and the American Arbitration Association (AAA).
+David has obtained a $500,000 settlement for a state government employee alleging violations of Kentucky’s whistleblower statute; he obtained another $490,000 settlement for a university administrative employee alleging religious discrimination; he obtained complete dismissal of breach of contract and noncompetition claims against the founder of a successful local business; he successfully defended a Kentucky state agency and its Cabinet Secretary from a whistleblower’s claims pursued at three separate administrative and appellate levels; and early in his career he acted as co-counsel in a federal court jury trial for a whistleblower who was awarded a $45 million judgment.
+Meanwhile, David has advised employees and employers concerning enforcement of noncompetition agreements, and he has litigated wrongful discharge allegations, claims for breach of employment contracts, and disability, civil rights and constitutional law claims.

-In connection with insurance matters, David has represented individual and corporate policyholders, as well as insurance agencies and commercial insurers, in lawsuits involving insurance practices and disputed coverage, bad faith allegations, professional liability claims, interpretation of reinsurance treaties, and breach of contract claims.
-Significant recent matters have included successfully representing corporate and individual policyholders in three separate federal court declaratory judgment actions in 2012 and 2010 seeking to confirm commercial insurance coverage.
+In connection with insurance matters, David has represented individual and corporate policyholders, as well as insurance agencies and commercial insurers, in disputes and lawsuits involving insurance practices and coverage issues, bad faith allegations, professional liability claims, interpretation of reinsurance treaties, and breach of contract claims.
+Significant recent matters have included successfully representing corporate and individual policyholders in four separate federal court declaratory judgment actions seeking to confirm commercial insurance coverage.

 In the healthcare context, David has represented clients in matters ranging from working to establish a regional managed care organization; defending a statute permitting licensing of a heart surgery practice; advising a statewide nursing association; representing a claims-administration entity in connection with its contractual obligations; and defending commercial claims against the nation’s largest provider of services for people with disabilities.

-David has handled a variety of public interest and pro bono matters, including a successful First Amendment challenge to a Bar Association reprimand of a Kentucky attorney who had publicly criticized the Kentucky Legislative Ethics Commission, Berry v.
+David has handled a variety of public interest and pro bono matters, including representing the Jefferson County Teachers Association in their successful 2020 challenge of a Tea Party-led tax recall petition aimed at blocking millions of dollars in additional funds for local public schools (now on appeal); currently advising the University of Louisville Foundation in connection with numerous Open Records Act issues; serving as outside counsel for a nonprofit agency which provides residential services to adults with intellectual disabilities; assisting with the citizenship application for multiple immigrants through Kentucky Refugee Ministries; acting as the prosecutor retained by the Louisville Metro Council in 2013 to pursue censure and removal charges against a Council member because of personal financial improprieties; serving as co-counsel in a successful First Amendment challenge to a Bar Association reprimand of a Kentucky attorney who had publicly criticized the Kentucky Legislative Ethics Commission, Berry v.
 Schmitt, 688 F.3d 290 (6th Cir.
-2012); a successful challenge to the constitutionality of state funding for a private religious college, University of the Cumberlands v.
+2012); successfully challenging the constitutionality of state funding for a private religious college, University of the Cumberlands v.
 Pennybacker, 308 S.W.3d 668 (Ky.
-2010); an Open Records Act challenge in 2011 on behalf of the Council on Developmental Disabilities against a state agency; and litigation successfully defending the gay rights Fairness Campaign in Louisville from allegations of an unlawful political boycott.
+2010); pursuing an Open Records Act challenge on behalf of the Council on Developmental Disabilities against a state agency; and successfully defending the LGBT Fairness Campaign in Louisville from allegations of an unlawful political boycott from 1994-98.